paritytech/xcm-docs/src/journey/locks/locks.md

 # Locking
-Xcm enables the locking of assets, meaning the restriction of the transfer or withdrawal of assets on a chain.
+Assets can be locked via XCM, meaning, the transfer or withdrawal of assets can be restricted via messages.
 The XCM locking mechanism consists of four instructions: `LockAsset`, `UnlockAsset`, `NoteUnlockable`, and `RequestUnlock`.
 Let's explore each instruction in detail: